inbo/tutorials/content/tutorials/r_database_access/index.md

 Once this connection is successfully established, the database can be queried.

-**Remark for linux users:** When working in Linux, this setup requires an active *kerberos* session.
-More information about the setup and functionality will be provided in an upcoming tutorial.
+**Remark for Linux users:** When working in Linux, this setup requires an active *kerberos* session.
+More information about the setup and functionality is to be found in the tutorial on kerberos installation.

 ## Get a complete table from the database